-- contingent events that would change the amount and timing of cash flows; - leverage features; - · prepayment and extension terms; - terms that limit the Bank's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration of the time value of money- e.g. periodical reset of interest rates.
+- contingent events that would change the amount and timing of cash flows;

+- leverage features;

+- prepayment and extension terms;

+- 3. Summary of significant accounting policies (continued) - terms that limit the Bank's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration of the time value of money- e.g. periodical reset of interest rates.